cedricziel/dd-extension-lgtm/README.md

 This repository contains a docker desktop extension to embed the LGTM stack into Docker Desktop (DD).

+To install the development state, use:

 ```bash
 docker extension install cedricziel/dd-extension-lgtm:dev
 ```

+Please look at [individual releases](https://github.com/cedricziel/dd-extension-lgtm/releases) to learn how to install a specific version.

 **NOTE:** This project is not affiliated with Grafana Labs.